-Ms. Chow Kwai Wa Charmaine (Former Name: Chow Kwai Wa Anne) ("Ms. Chow"), aged 54, holds a bachelor's degree in Business Administration from Shepherd University, USA.
+Ms. Chow Kwai Wa Charmaine (Former Name: Chow Kwai Wa Anne) ("Ms. Chow"), aged 55, holds a bachelor's degree in Business Administration from Shepherd University, USA.
 Ms. Chow was the operations manager of Air Global Holdings Limited and the business director of AGE International Limited, the subsidiary of Air Global Holdings Limited.
 Previously, Ms. Chow set up a branch office for Amkey Inc., USA in Singapore and served as the operations manager of the Singapore branch.
 Ms. Chow had also worked as the administrative cum sales director for a number of Chinese property projects and was the assistant to several senior executives of Star TV, a subsidiary of News Corporation.
 Ms. Chow has extensive experience in business management, sales strategic planning and overseas marketing.
-Ms. Chow joined the Group in November 2009 and was appointed as an executive Director in February 2010.
 Ms. Chow was the general manager of the sales and administration department of the Group, and is currently responsible for the operation management of the Company.
 Ms. Chow is also the director, legal representative and chairman of several subsidiaries of the Company.
 The letter of appointment of Ms. Chow, the executive Director, entered into a term of three years commencing on 1 April 2019.
 Ms. Chow is entitled to a Director's fee of HK\$41,800 per month as at the date of this Annual Report.

-Ms. Kwok Siu Wa Alison ("Ms. Kwok"), aged 45, was appointed as an executive Director of the Company on 5 February 2010.
+Ms. Kwok Siu Wa Alison ("Ms. Kwok"), aged 46, was appointed as an executive Director on 5 February 2010.
 Ms. Kwok holds a bachelor's degree in International Business Management from Oxford Brookes University and a master's degree in Professional Accounting from Hong Kong Polytechnic University.
 Ms. Kwok joined the Group in 2000 and is responsible for financial management of the Group.
 Ms. Kwok has more than 10 years of experience in accounting and administrative management.
 Ms. Kwok was the vice president (business development) and the vice president (finance) of the Group.
 Ms. Kwok is also a director of several subsidiaries and associates of the Company.